chipster/chipster-openshift/k3s/migration.md

 Until now Chipster used Bitnami Helm chart and container image to deploy the databases.

-* The Helm chart was replaced with a StatefulSet among other Chipster templates: https://github.com/chipster/chipster-openshift/blob/k3s/k3s/helm/chipster/templates/postgresql-sts.yaml
+* The Bitnami Helm chart was replaced with a StatefulSet.
+This is placed among other Chipster templates: https://github.com/chipster/chipster-openshift/blob/k3s/k3s/helm/chipster/templates/postgresql-sts.yaml .
+Until now the database configuration was a bit messy, because there were separate configuration items for the Bitnami chart and Chipster.
+Now the configuration is simpler, because we can use the our configuration items directly in the StatefulSet.
-* The image is replaced with the "Docker Official Image" PostgreSQL: https://hub.docker.com/_/postgres .
+* The Bitnami image is replaced with the "Docker Official Image" PostgreSQL: https://hub.docker.com/_/postgres .
 This upstream image is copied to Chipster image repository and tagged like all other Chipster images.
+This ensures that the image stays available, even if the upstream renames it.
 * The Bitnami image always generated configuration files `postgresql.conf` and `pg_hba.conf`.
 The new image assumes that these files are found from the database volume.
-The template above creates an `initContainer`, which creates these files if necessary.
+The StatefulSet above creates an `initContainer`, which creates these files if necessary.

-Until now the database configuration was messy, because there were separate configuration items for the Bitnami chart and Chipster.
-The benefit from this change is, that now the configuration is more simple, when we can use the our configuration items directly in the template.